bartpleiter/FPGC6/Documentation/docs/Hardware/Logic/CPU (B32P)/ISA.md

 SLTU      1011   1 if A < B, else 0 (unsigned)
 LOAD      1100   16 bit constant (or B)
-LOADHI    1101   {16 bit constant, A[15:0]} (if AREG == DREG, this is equivalent to LOADHI)
+LOADHI    1101   {16 bit constant, A[15:0]} (if AREG == DREG, this is equivalent to LOADHI) SHIFTRS   1110   A  >>  B with sign extension
 ```

 The remaining opcodes are reserved for future operations.